willfind/guidedtrack-syntax-highlighting-plugins/readme.md

 Syntax highlighters for the GuidedTrack language.

 Currently available for Atom and Sublime.

 The Atom grammar is constructed in Textmate, and may work for other editors as well.

 See the readme files for each grammar, respectively, for more information.

+For questions/difficulty with installation: andy@uplift.app